Trade directory · Worcester metro · Massachusetts

 Pass written examination

-Take and pass the Massachusetts CSL exam covering building codes, construction practices, safety regulations, and business law.
-Exam administered at PSI testing centers.
+Schedule and pass the CSL exam covering Massachusetts building codes, construction practices, safety regulations, and business law.
+Exam administered by third-party testing service.

 03/06